ACED 7020. History and Philosophy of Adult and Career Education. 3 Hours.

 Advanced theory and practice of designing web sites for business and/or education settings, incorporating accepted design and usability standards.
 The course includes use of Hypertext markup language (HTML) and web design software taught in business technology programs.

-Development and understanding of program evaluation in adult and career education settings.
-Emphasis is placed on understanding and application of evaluation approaches, models, and practical guidelines for implementation.
+Development and understanding of program evaluation for the purpose of improving educational and training settings.
+Emphasis placed on alternative approaches, models, and practical guidelines.

 ACED 7640.
 Issues and Trends in Adult and Career Education.
 3 Hours.